Prince Gallitzin State Park

 At Prince Gallitzin State Park, the forested hills of the Allegheny Plateau cradle sprawling Glendale Lake.
 Vistas offer scenic views of the 1,635-acre lake with its 26 miles of shoreline, which is a favorite of anglers and boaters.
 Campers flock to the large campground and also enjoy hiking and other outdoor activities.
 The varied habitats of the park make it a home for many types of wildlife, and a rest stop in the spring and fall migrations.

-Hiking - Biking - Mountain Biking - Horseback Riding - Picnicking - Swimming - Boating - Fishing - Hunting - Disc Golfing - Education - Cross-country Skiing - Snowmobiling - Ice Fishing - Iceboating - Organized Group Tenting - Cabins - Camping Cottages - Camping
+Hiking - Biking - Mountain Biking - Horseback Riding - Picnicking - Swimming - Boating - Fishing - Hunting - Disc Golfing - Orienteering - Education - Cross-country Skiing - Snowmobiling - Ice Fishing - Iceboating - Organized Group Tenting - Cabins - Camping Cottages - Camping

 Picnicking: Picnic tables are available throughout the park.
 Many picnic tables are adjacent to the swimming area in Muskrat Beaches 1, 2 and 3.
 Four picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.